simplyhima/Hima/README.md

-# This is Hima from RTT Nagqr..
+# This is Hima from RT Nagar!